SuperKam91/gns/paper.md

 One key issue with Metropolis Hastings nested sampling is that at each nested sampling iteration, if too many trial points are rejected, then the livepoints will be highly correlated with each other after a number of nested sampling iterations.
 To prevent this one must sample a large number of trial points in order to increase the number of acceptances and decrease the auto-correlation of the trial point chain.

 This solution can be problematic if computing the likelihood is computationally expensive.
 One particular case in which the sampled point is guaranteed to be rejected, is if the point lies outside of the domain of $\mathcal{P}$ (support of $\pi$).
-Of course, this can be avoided by adapting $q\left(\vec{\theta}_{\rm t} | \vec{\theta}_{l}\right)$ so that it is truncated to fit the support of $\pi$, but in high dimensions this can be tedious, and inefficient in itself.
+Of course, this can be avoided by adapting $q\left(\mathbf{\theta}_{\rm t} | \mathbf{\theta}_{l}\right)$ so that it is truncated to fit the support of $\pi$, but in high dimensions this can be tedious, and inefficient in itself.
 Hence one desires an algorithm which does not sample outside the support of $\pi$, without having to truncate $q$.

 ![Wrapped trial distribution for circular parameters.
 Dotted red lines denote edge of posterior domain.
 Green and blue curves are candidate trial distributions.](wrapped_plot.png)

-Another issue which most sampling algorithms are subject to occurs when the modes of the posterior distribution are far away from each other in $\vec{\theta}$ space, e.g. when they are at "opposite ends" of the domain of $\pi$.
+Another issue which most sampling algorithms are subject to occurs when the modes of the posterior distribution are far away from each other in $\mathbf{\theta}$ space, e.g. when they are at "opposite ends" of the domain of $\pi$.
 In the context of nested sampling this can result in one or more of the modes not being sampled accurately, particularly in the case of low livepoint runs.
 Thus a sampling algorithm should be able to efficiently manoeuvre between well separated modes which lie at the "edges" of $\pi$'s support.

 Specific to the geometric nested sampler, is the way it treats parameters that exhibit certain geometrical properties.
 For example, parameters which exhibit circular or periodic properties (e.g. time or angle), the trial distribution used in the MCMC evaluation is 'wrapped' around its domain as shown in Figure 1.
 A wrapped trial distribution such as this one means that samples are never automatically rejected for being outside of the domain of the posterior.
 Furthermore, any modes occurring near the edge of the domain are still "close to the other end" of the domain, and so can be sampled more efficiently.